oauth2-proxy/oauth2-proxy/README.md

 Note: The user is checked against the group members list on initial authentication and every time the token is refreshed ( about once an hour ).

+### Azure Auth Provider

+1. [Add an application](https://azure.microsoft.com/en-us/documentation/articles/active-directory-integrating-applications/) to your Azure Active Directory tenant.
+2. On the App properties page provide the correct Sign-On URL ie `https//internal.yourcompany.com/oauth2/callback`
+3. If applicable take note of your `TenantID` and provide it via the `--azure-tenant=<YOUR TENANT ID>` commandline option.
+Default the `common` tenant is used.

+The Azure AD auth provider uses `openid` as it default scope.
+It uses `https://graph.windows.net` as a default protected resource.
+It call to `https://graph.windows.net/me` to get the email address of the user that logs in.

 ### GitHub Auth Provider

 1. Create a new project: https://github.com/settings/developers